orthogenie/Workshop-9/README.md

 In this workshop you will be constructing the beginnings of a simple game called _Cube Invaders_.
 In particular, you will practice using the component based architecture offered by Unity, and learn how it can be used to put together interactive applications rapidly.
-The game will be rendered in a 3D environment, but will be played in the x-z plane (e.g., it's a "2.5D" game).
+The game will be rendered in a 3D environment, but will be played in the x-z plane (in other words, it's a "2.5D" game).
 Therefore, unless stated otherwise, game objects will be assumed to have a y-position of 0.

 <p align="center">